rigetti/reference-qvm/docs/source/state_machine.rst

 computer.
 The resulting program is known as the quantum-virtual-machine (QVM).
 In this case the QVM is implemented in python with a subset of all commands specified in the original Quil paper.

-The QVM is a state-machine with fancy matrix-multiplication.
+The QVM is a state-machine with matrix-vector multiplication as a transition.
 The state of the machine is the quantum state, classical memory, and a program counter.
 By default the quantum state is initialized to the vector corresponding to the

 .. math::